-In 2023, the agency lost a total of 12 telecommunicators and supervisors throughout the course of the year.
-One member retired from the agency, seven staff members left the agency for other employment opportunities elsewhere, and the other 4 employees left for an unknown reason.
-During the same time the agency was able to hire 15 personnel and were able to retain 13 of these employees.
-The agency currently has 11 vacancies and hopes to have these positions filled with the recruitment that was completed in December 2023.
+In 2024, the agency lost a total of 6 telecommunicators and supervisors throughout the course of the year.
+Three members retired from the agency, one staff member left the agency for other employment opportunities elsewhere, and the other 2 employees left for an unknown reason.
+During this time the agency hired 10 personnel and successfully retained all of them.
+The agency currently has 5 vacancies and hopes to have these positions filled by the summer of 2025.

 During 2021, the agency began the deployment of Voice over Internet Protocol (VoIP) to replace legacy copper wire, and analog phones.
-The technology provides additional caller information, which was not previously available for the E-911 telecommunicators to transfer to local, state, or federal emergency response agencies.
+The technology provides additional caller information, which was not previously available for the E-911 call takers to transfer to local, state, or federal emergency response agencies.
 This project was completed in the summer of 2023.